Skip to main content

 About Góra Świętej Anny

-Góra Świętej Anny Landscape Park protects a unique geological and cultural landscape centered on Saint Anne Mountain in the Opole Voivodeship of southwestern Poland.
-Established in 1988, the park covers approximately 5,050 hectares encompassing a volcanic hill rising above the Silesian plain, surrounded by limestone formations, ancient forests, and sites of deep cultural significance.
-The mountain has served as a pilgrimage destination for centuries, while its geological uniqueness as one of the few volcanic outcrops in this region makes it a natural monument of exceptional scientific interest.
+Góra Świętej Anny Landscape Park (Park Krajobrazowy Góra Świętej Anny) protects a unique geological and cultural landscape centred on Saint Anne Mountain (Góra Świętej Anny / Annaberg) in Opole Voivodeship, southwestern Poland.
+Established in 1988, the park covers approximately 5,050 hectares encompassing a volcanic hill rising to 406 metres above the Silesian plain, surrounded by Triassic limestone formations, ancient forests, and sites of deep cultural significance.
+[1] The mountain has served as a Catholic pilgrimage destination for centuries, while its geological uniqueness as a volcanic cone of Tertiary basalt — the easternmost occurrence of basalt in Europe — makes it a natural monument of exceptional scientific interest, recognised as a National Geopark since 2010.
+[2]

 Wildlife Ecosystems

 The park's varied geological substrates and microclimates support diverse wildlife within a relatively compact area.
 The thermophilous forests and grasslands host rich butterfly communities, including rare species associated with warm limestone habitats.
 Reptiles including smooth snakes and sand lizards thrive on sun-exposed rocky slopes.
 The mixed forests provide habitat for typical Central European woodland birds including nuthatches, treecreepers, and various woodpecker species.
 Roe deer and wild boar are present, while badgers dig setts in the varied terrain.
-Bat species utilize both natural caves in the limestone and old mine workings.
+Bat species utilise both natural caves in the limestone and old mine workings.
+The park contains six nature reserves protecting key geological and botanical features.
+[1]

 Flora Ecosystems

 The park exhibits extraordinary botanical diversity driven by the juxtaposition of volcanic and limestone substrates.
 Xerothermic grasslands on limestone slopes host rare orchid species, including lady's slipper orchid at one of its few Polish locations.
-The volcanic soils support distinctive plant communities different from those on the surrounding limestone, creating a natural botanical experiment.
+The volcanic soils support distinctive plant communities different from those on the surrounding limestone, creating a natural botanical experiment within a compact area.
 Beech forests on the cooler slopes grade into thermophilous oak forests on warmer aspects.
 The calcareous grasslands contain numerous Mediterranean and Pontic steppe-relict species at isolated northern outposts.
 Historic park plantings around the pilgrimage complex add exotic species to the local flora.

 Geology

-The park's geological significance stems from the presence of an Oligocene-Miocene volcanic neck, approximately 25-30 million years old, protruding through the surrounding Triassic limestones.
-The basalt and nephelinite of Saint Anne Mountain represent magma that solidified in a volcanic conduit, subsequently exposed by erosion of softer surrounding rocks.
-The Triassic Muschelkalk limestone surrounding the volcano was deposited in shallow warm seas approximately 240 million years ago and is richly fossiliferous.
+The park's geological significance stems from the presence of a Tertiary volcanic cone of basalt and nephelinite, formed approximately 27 million years ago in the Oligocene, protruding through the surrounding Triassic Muschelkalk limestone.
+[1]) Saint Anne Mountain represents the easternmost end of the Silesian volcanic belt and the easternmost occurrence of basalt in Europe.
+[1]) The Triassic Muschelkalk limestone surrounding the volcano was deposited in shallow warm seas approximately 240 million years ago and is richly fossiliferous.
 Former quarries expose both rock types, providing outstanding geological educational sites.
-The volcanic material was historically quarried for road construction, leaving exposures of columnar jointing.
+The volcanic material was historically quarried for road construction, leaving exposures that preserve columnar jointing and contact-metamorphism features.

 Climate And Weather